Trel725/chavrprog/README.md

 ### Commads

+-d DEVICE - specifies AVR chip
 -r ADDR - read flash memory from start to ADDR in bytes, or
 -r f FILE read whole flash memory to specified file
--w HEX - write flash memory from Intel HEX file
+-w HEX - write flash memory from intel HEX file
--e - erase devices
+-e - erase device
--c HEX - read and compare HEX with flash memory
+-c HEX - read and compare HEX with flash memory (strictly)
--a HEX - automatically erase, write and check data in chip
+-a HEX - automatically erase, write and check data in chip, or
+-a s HEX - same with strict verification instead of fast default
+use if you're flashing complex HEX, like Arduino bootloader or if default fails
 -f - read fuse bits
 -l BYTE - write low fuse
--h BYTE - write high fuse
+-H BYTE - write high fuse
 -x BYTE - write extended fuse
 -L read lock bits

+There is 2 verification functions implemented - fast and strict.
+By default with -a command fast one is used.
+This is good for writing homogenous HEX files - like most of programms, and works much faster because verifies only written part.
+Another one verifies whole memory, what makes it applicable for complex HEX with gaps, but works slower due to whole chip reading.

 Disklaimer
 -----------

-Project is under development and unstable!!!
+Project is under development and may contain mistakes.

-To add another MCU's it's necessary to change definition in cofig.h file.
-Theoretically, current version should work with any Atmega chip, but was tested only with on Atmega32u4.
+To add another MCU's it's necessary to add it discription (name, pagesize, number of pages, eeprom size) to file config.c Most popular AVRs (which is used in Arduino) are already added.
+Theoretically, current version should work with any Atmega chip, if Atmel commad set is same for all chips, but was tested only with on Atmega32u4.
+Devices with more then 64K memory not supported now.
 Implementation for Attiny devices need to change SPI programming commands and bit shifting in functions.

 ###TODO:
 Read/write EEPROM,
-Writing from HEX with gaps (current version can write only continous HEX),
-Attiny device support, device choose in command line,
+Writing from HEX with gaps (current version can write only continous HEX), | DONE Attiny device support, device choose in command line | DONE
-UI
+UI | done (I am quite satisfacted)